karlicoss/promnesia/README.md

 * better regex fox url extraction eh, urls can have commas...  e.g. http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html so, for csv need a separate extractor.
+* describe why and what for each permission used